bowd/celo-blockchain/docs/_install-and-build/Installing-Celo-Blockchain.md

 ---
-title: Installing Geth
+title: Installing Celo Blockchain
 sort_key: A
 ---

-You can install the Go implementation of Ethereum using a variety of ways.
+You can install the Celo Blockchain client using a variety of ways.
 These include installing it via your favorite package manager; downloading a standalone pre-built bundle; running as a docker container; or building it yourself.
 This document details all of the possibilities to get you joining the Ethereum network using whatever means you prefer.

 {:toc}